 The Groveton girls were in no way associated with any of this.

-The adult in me looks back at the dumb-fuck that I was, and cringes and complains, but there’s thing to be done about that.
+The adult in me looks back at the dumb-fuck that I was, and cringes and complains, but there’s nothing to be done about that.
 Really, it was just fine: Sarah in the passenger seat, in that Jensen, spring day, on the Parkway; I can never, ever complain about anything.
 I dated other Groveton girls, and it was all good, but only once did I err: God help me, I went out once with a freshman.
 She was pretty, and I’m not sure if I was a junior or senior, I hope the former, only to seem like less of a pervert.
 The only consolation was that it was short lived.
-At a party not long after that first date, I found her making out with Matt—thanks buddy!
+At a party not long after that first date, I found her making out with Matt—thanks buddy, for getting me out of that one!

 Indeed, over the years we dated each other, and in some ways it was like a TV sitcom in it’s seventh or eight season, when the writers are out of ideas, and resort to everyone sleeping with everyone else.
 Matt dated Sherry and maybe Karen and I think a girl named Gigi (a name easy to say when you are drunk).
 After me Sarah dated, I think Colin, then maybe guy a year behind, Brooks?
 Greg had a good run with some sisters, pretty and blond, first Cathy, then a younger sister Ellen (see above).
 There was one more sister, still younger, we were waiting for Greg to ask her out.
 John dated Leigh and Eric went out with Jennifer.